VinFast: Founding and early development (2017–2021)

-VinFast broke ground in September 2017 on an 828 acre facility in an industrial park located on Cat Hai Island near the city of Hai Phong.
-The factory includes a paint shop, press shop, assembly shop, and engine shop; it was built in 21 months.
+VinFast broke ground in September 2017 on an 828 acre facility in an industrial park on Cat Hai Island near Hai Phong.
+The factory includes a paint shop, press shop, assembly shop, and engine shop, and was built in 21 months.

 During the launch of the first phase of development in 2018, the company reported an initial investment of US$1.5 billion to manufacture cars and electric motorbikes at a greenfield factory.
-The company claimed that it has aggregated talent from multiple established companies and is sourcing European design, engineering, and production technology partners.
-The first two vehicles that were shown at Paris motorshow in the fall of 2018 are the LUX A2.0 and the LUX SA 2.0, designed by Pininfarina and Italdesign Giugiaro.
+VinFast sourced European design, engineering, and production technology partners.
+In July 2017 the company had posted 20 car design sketches online from four studios, Italdesign Giugiaro, Pininfarina, Torino Design, and Zagato, and invited the Vietnamese public to vote; over 60,000 votes were cast.
+The two winning designs, the LUX A2.0 sedan and LUX SA 2.0 SUV, were shown at the Paris Motor Show in autumn 2018.